Strength vs. Weakness

 For example, I have seen reports that as many as 33% of military personnel the served in Iraq and Afghanistan have developed Post Traumatic Stress Disorder (PTSD) symptoms.
 And, most folks believe that private contractors that have worked in these war zones have an even higher rate of PTSD.
 Since most folks either develop the symptoms long after they leave working in a war zone or don’t report these injuries until much later, these PTSD injuries go largely unreported in the U.S. Department of Labor’s Defense Base Act Case Summaries.

 The bottom line is that Iraq is still a dangerous place to work as a private contractor.
 If you’re working as an overseas civilian contractor in Iraq and you are seriously injured (or killed); then you have a Defense Base Act claim.

 Iraq today - ISIS

 However, according to news reports, ISIS is still in Iraq.
 While there was a declared victory over ISIS there are still militants reported in some parts of Iraq.
-According to the Commander, U.S. Central Command, despite there being a reclaiming of territory, there are still “tens of thousands” of ISIS terrorists remaining spread Syria and Iraq.
+According to the Commander of U.S. Central Command, despite there being a reclaiming of territory, there are still “tens of thousands” of ISIS terrorists remaining spread in Syria and Iraq.

 This is a much more strategic view of the future of U.S. military in Iraq and Syria.
 The Pentagon has described the mission for the several thousand U.S. troops stationed at the Iraqi base as helping Iraq fight ISIS.